thompson0012/promptv/README.md

 WARNING: This is a pre-release version of promptv.
 Expect breaking changes.

-# promptv - Prompt Versioning CLI Tool
+# promptv - Prompt Versioning CLI Tool & Environment Variable Management Tool

 A command-line interface tool for managing prompts locally with versioning support.